-Sage Jaimini teaches that: Ketu in 12th house or 4th house from Atma Karaka (AK) in Navamsha (D-9), indicate liberation from Maya.
+Sage Jaimini teaches that: Ketu in the 12th house or 4th house from Atma Karaka (AK) in Navamsha (D-9), indicates liberation from Maya.

 6. Daar Karaka (DK) and Finances: Char Karaka for wealth

-I used to wonder and question myself a lot that: char karakas represent the soul level connections.
+I used to wonder and question myself a lot that: char karakas represent soul-level connections.
 What do they have to do with finances?

-After all, it is the body that needs food and material things for sustenance, and to a great extent, it is the mind that is dwelling in Maya and enjoying the wealth and status.
+After all, it is the body that needs food and material things for sustenance, and to a great extent, it is the mind that dwells in Maya and enjoys wealth and status.
 Why do we associate the poor Soul with wealth?

-After contemplation I realized that: it is Lord Vishnu who governs the char karka.
+After contemplation, I realized that: it is Lord Vishnu who governs the char karka.
 Lord Vishnu sustains and governs our material existence.
-It is because of Him that we get the food to feed our body.
+It is because of Him that we get the food to feed our bodies.

-That is the reason why: if a soul, not looking for such experiences or not in need of close soul mates (dara or partners) does not need wealth at all and he renounces it.
-Hence all the Dhan yogas, what so ever-present in the chart, get destroyed if Dara Karaka is ill-placed from Atma Karka.
+That is the reason why: if a soul, not looking for such experiences or not in need of close soul mates (dara or partners) does not need wealth at all and renounces it.
+Hence all the Dhan yogas, what is present in the chart, get destroyed if Dara Karaka is ill-placed from Atma Karka.